adamwwilkinson/Obsidian-Vault/Car/Engine/Crankshaft.md

 # Crankshaft
 Made of *cast iron*, or *forged steel*.
-If the parting line is thin than it's made of cast iron.
+If the parting line is thinner than it's made of cast iron.
 Needs to be *balanced*.

 ### Parts
 - *journal* (the inner part of the bearings)
-	- *main journals* are clamped in crank case
+	- *main journals* are clamped in crankcase
 	- *rod journals* in between main journal
 - *webs* that join journals
 - *counterweights* at the end of webs